jagdriver/SnakeFlash/README.md

 Compose path: /SnakeConfig/docker-compose.yml

 ### Setup guide  <a name="setupguide"></a>
-The initial setup and flashing of the SnakeHome Swarm includes downloading [this](https://github.com/jagdriver/Flashing "this link") project from GitHub.
+The initial setup and flashing of the SnakeHome Swarm includes downloading [this](https://github.com/jagdriver/SnakeFlash "this link") project from GitHub.
 Copy the project content into a folder called Flashing.

-Next read the documentation on Swarm Configuration before going into actual setup steps.
+Next, read the documentation on Swarm Configuration before going into actual setup steps.

 Download the latest HypriotOS from this url https://blog.hypriot.com/downloads/